Tips for Avoiding Tennis Traumas

 - Use the correct grip size.

-- Start out slow and gradually increase intensity.
+- Start out slowly and gradually increase intensity.

 - Use a 2-handed backstroke.